-Cash: buy tickets for 30 min, 24 hours or 3 days in yellow ticket machines (located at some tram stops) or in newsagent’s shops.
+Buy tickets for 30 min, 24 hours or 3 days in yellow ticket machines located at some tram stops or in newsstands.

-Planned parking zones in city center will limit parking for visitors there.
-We will update information here according to the current situation.
+A planned zone system will probably limit parking for visitors in the city center.
+We will update the information here according to the current situation.

 Arrival to Ostrava

-The main train station is Ostrava hlavní nádraží or Ostrava hl. n.
+The main train station is Ostrava hlavní nádraží (Ostrava hl. n.).

 Check out Czech driving regulations.

-Highway sticker costs 310 CZK (10 days) and can be bought at gas stations or post offices.
+A highway sticker costs 310 CZK for 10 days and can be bought at gas stations or post offices.

-You might also be interested how to get to the PyCon CZ venue.
+You might also be interested in how to get to the PyCon CZ venue.

 Accommodation in Ostrava

-You can find a lot of possibilities on Booking.com and AirBnB.
-We recommend places close to Forum Nová Karolina mall because it’s best to stay in the city centre so that you will never get lost in the middle of the night.
+We recommend places close to Forum Nová Karolina mall – it’s best to stay in the city centre so that you will never get lost in the middle of the night.
 To name a few:

-- Kampus Palace is a student accommodation with a hotel part for tourists
+- Kampus Palace is mainly student accommodation but serves as a hotel for tourists.

 The Czech Republic

-Never been to the Czech Republic or Czechia*?
+Never been to the Czech Republic?
 Here are a few useful facts.

-Money exchange booths sometimes offer better deals than banks and no fees, but be cautious which you choose.
+Money exchange booths sometimes offer smaller fees and better deals than banks, but some are tourist traps.
+Be cautious when choosing.